 Students whose admission to the I-Tech programme is derived from, or constitutes a part of, their admission to a special programme within the EIT Digital Master School (EIT HCID) may have a course programme which deviates from the requirements listed.
 The requirements and programmes for EIT students can be found under EIT Digital HCID programme.

-All I-Tech courses are or will be assigned to one or two pillars according to the schedule below <click on the image for a larger overview in PDF>.
+All I-Tech courses are or will be assigned to one or two pillars according to the schedule below <click on I-Tech pillar overview 2018-2019>.
 When courses are assigned to two pillars, which is the maximum, the EC’s are distributed equally over the pillars (2.5 EC each).

 To allow students more flexibility in filling in all the pillars and, at the same time, to specialize in the knowledge domain of choice, we offer the following possibilities: